 The selected charged-particle tracks are required to have at least 70 TPC space points, the number of geometrically possible clusters which can be assigned to a track, and more than 60% of the findable TPC space points, i.e. those that can be assigned to tracks based on geometrical criteria derived from track parameters.
 The track selection criteria are optimized for good momentum resolution and minimal contamination from secondary tracks.
 For this purpose a track must have at least 3 clusters in the ITS, one of which has to be in the first 3 layers.
 The quality of the track fitting measured in terms of the $\chi^2$ per space point is required to be lower than 4 (each space point having 2 degrees of freedom).
-Moreover, to reject secondary tracks, the distance of closest approach of the track to the primary vertex along the beam axis (DCAZ) is required to be smaller than 2 cm and a $p_T$ -dependent DCAXY cut is applied in the transverse direction, corresponding to 7 standard deviations of its inclusive probability distribution.
+Moreover, to reject secondary tracks, the distance of closest approach (DCA) of the track to the primary vertex along the beam axis (DCAZ) is required to be smaller than 2 cm.
+In the transverse direction, the maximum allowed DCAXY corresponds to seven times the $p{\rm T}$ -dependent DCAXY resolution.